The BIND process determines access path for SQL. Before moving on to the new features of BIND, here is my previous post on DB2 BIND options.

 EXPLAIN PACKAGE

-It’s a newly introduced SQL query that updates package details in PLAN_TABLE.
+A newly SQL query that updates package details in PLAN_TABLE.

 EXPLAIN PACKAGE package-scope-specification